WeebyNetwork/SEO/README.md

 # SEO
-Repository created for Search Engine Optimization tools <a href="https://weebynetwork.com">WEEBY NETWORK</a>
+Repository created for Search Engine Optimization <a href="https://weebynetwork.com">WEEBY NETWORK</a>